 Executive Chairman & Director

 Philip Astley-Sparke is Executive Chairman and co-founder of Replimune.
-Previously he was the President and CEO of BioVex Inc where he also acted as the company’s Chairman from November 2009 until March 2011, when the company was acquired by Amgen for up to $1bn ($425m up-front).
-Subsequent to BioVex/Amgen, Philip was President at Uniqure where he led a $92m NASDAQ IPO and established their US infrastructure including the world’s largest gene therapy manufacturing facility.
-Philip is currently Chairman at Oxyrane, a Venture Partner at Forbion Capital and a board member for Uniqure.
+Previously he was the President and CEO of BioVex Inc, which developed the first oncolytic vaccine to be approved in the West following the approval of Imlygic in 2015.
+Philip relocated the Company from the UK to the US in 2005 before the company was acquired by Amgen for up to $1bn ($675m paid to date) in 2011.
+Subsequent to BioVex/Amgen, Philip was President at uniQure where he established their US infrastructure including the world’s largest gene therapy manufacturing facility and now serves as the Company’s Chairman.
+Philip is also currently a Venture Partner at Forbion Capital and Chairman of Oxyrane.
 Philip received a BSc in Cellular and Molecular Pathology from Bristol University UK, qualified as a Chartered Accountant with Arthur Andersen and was a healthcare investment banker with Robert Fleming / Chase H&Q prior to joining BioVex.

 CEO & Director